 Mental Health America of the Heartland (MHAH) is dedicated to improving the quality of life for those with mental illness through advocacy, education and support.
-To cast your vote, use the social media buttons to share this story, or leave a comment below.
-If the nonprofit reaches 500 votes, the $5,000 donation they’ve already earned doubles to $10,000!
+They reached their goal of 500 votes and doubled their donation to reach $10,000.

 MHAH provides resources, support and access to housing for people diagnosed with a mental illness in eastern Kansas and western Missouri.
 It helps individuals overcome barriers related to their mental health diagnosis so they can get the resources and services they need and deserve, as well as live successfully with or in spite of their illness.